jphaugla/Redis-Digital-Banking/README.md

 <a href="" rel="Tables Structures Used"><img src="images/Tables.png" alt="" /></a>
 ## To execute the code
 (Alternatively, this can be run through intelli4j)
+NOTE:  Transaction TTL is hardcoded in domain/Transaction.
+Edit as needed.
+The corresponding CRUD created index entries will also delete as long as redis has notify keyspace events turned on (see links)

-1. Compile the code
+* Compile the code
 ```bash
 mvn package
 ```
-2.  run the jar file.
+*  run the jar file.
 ```bash
 java -jar target/redis-0.0.1-SNAPSHOT.jar
 ```
-3. Test the application from a separate terminal window.
+* Test the application from a separate terminal window.
 This script uses an API call to generate sample banking customers, accounts and transactions.
 It uses Spring ASYNC techniques to generate higher load.
 A flag chooses between running the transactions pipelined in Redis or in normal non-pipelined method.
 ```bash
 ./scripts/generateData.sh
 ```
 Shows a benchmark test run of  generateData.sh on GCP servers
 <a href="" rel="Generate Data Benchmark"><img src="images/Benchmark.png" alt="" /></a>

-4. Investigate the APIs in ./scripts
+* Investigate the APIs in ./scripts
   * addTag.sh - add a tag to a transaction.
 Tags allow user to mark  transactions to be in a buckets such as Travel or Food for budgetary tracking purposes
   * generateLots.sh - for server testing to generate higher load levels.
 Use with startAppservers.sh
   * getByAccount.sh - find transactions for an account between a date range